weavejester/ring-anti-forgery/README.md

       (wrap-session)))
 ```

-Or, for more control, an error handler:
+Or, for more control, an error handler can be supplied:

 ```clojure
 (defn custom-error-handler [request]